Fgazzelloni/tutorials/README.md

 Please read the [code of conduct](https://user2022.r-project.org/about/coc/) before the start of the tutorial.

-## Format preferences:
+#### Format preferences:

 - virtual, morning/afternoon, length 2 hours and a half

-## Language in which the tutorial will be taught:
+#### Language in which the tutorial will be taught:

 - English

-## Title:
+***

-### *Visualization of Spatial data models: from theory to practice*
+## Title: *Visualization of spatial data models: from theory to practice*

+***

 ## A brief biography of the instructors:

-*Simina Boca* is a Biostatistician in Early Biometrics & Statistical Innovation, Data Science & Artificial Intelligence, R & D, Astrazeneca.
+**Simina Boca** is a Biostatistician in Early Biometrics & Statistical Innovation, Data Science & Artificial Intelligence, R & D, AstraZeneca.
 Her interests include exploratory data analysis and data visualization, high-dimensional analysis, and data integration.

-*Federica Gazzelloni* is a Statistician and an Actuary with international experience.
-As a collaborator of the [IHME](https://www.healthdata.org/), she is interested in the Global Burden of Diseases (GBD).
-She is also a volunteer of the [R4DS community](https://rfordatascience.slack.com/) where she enjoys tutoring statistics while learning advanced techniques.
-More information about her ongoing-projects can be found at: [GithHub repository](https://github.com/Fgazzelloni).
-Twitter: @[fgazzelloni](https://twitter.com/FGazzelloni)
+**Federica Gazzelloni** is a Statistician and an Actuary with interest in Advanced Statistical Methods for data modeling, in public health.
+She a collaborator of the IHME for the GBD studies.
+Her volunteering activity with the R4DS community involves practicing using R for teaching and making data visualizations.

 ## The broad topic it covers